Resistance Band External Rotation

 Resistance Band External Rotation Instructions

-1. Attach a resistance band to a sturdy anchor point at waist height.
+1. Anchor a resistance band to a sturdy point at elbow height.

 Resistance Band External Rotation Form & Visual